This post may contain affiliate links. See my disclosure for more details.

 Always look out for deals and bargains, and don’t assume that more expensive means better quality.

 A good example of a baby item that varies hugely in price is a highchair.
 When I had my first baby, my cousin lent me her expensive fancy Chicco high chair a bit like this one.
 Whilst it looked good, was made well, good quality and did the job, I found it bulky, difficult to clean and I had no need for the reclining option.

 Soon after, we stitched to using the Ikea antilop high chair, and it’s been brilliant.
 Not too bulky, sturdy, really easy to wipe clean, and the straps go around the waist which I find much easier than shoulder straps.
 Plus it’s much cheaper.
 This is probably one of my favourite things we have, and it’s lasted through 3 children.

 This one is possibly not for everyone, but if especially if you’re planning on having more than one child, reusable nappies can save you hundreds.
-The average child is estimated to go through 4000 with an average cost of £800!
+The average child is estimated to go through 4000 nappies with an average cost of £800!